 We can apply his sound words of exhortation in the face of our trials and temptations in our Christian walk just as he encouraged his nation in the dark years during World War 2.

 I found this very inspiring even though he was a carnal man who made many mistakes.
 These were good words of encouragement as they were going through desperate times during the War.

-We, too, are in a spiritual war and we, too, must have the courage to never give in to the enemy by giving up or compromising God’s Word.
+We, too, are at war, it is a spiritual war and we, too, must have the courage to never give in to the enemy by giving up or compromising with God’s Word.

 “You cannot tell from appearances how things will go.
 Sometimes imagination makes things out far worse than they are; yet without imagination not much can be done.